-The following are grant opportunities are now open.
-Visit the link below for complete information and application.
+The following grant opportunities are now open.
+Visit the links below for complete information and application instructions.

 Small Grants Recipients